 The building blocks for a digital voltmeter are input attenuator, ADC (Analog to Digital Converters), decade counters, 7447 IC, and digital readout.

 General Working of a Digital Voltmeter

 - Based on the voltage range selected by the user, the unknown analog input signal is first attenuated.

 - The attenuated voltage is converted to pulses by an ADC and pulses are counted by decade counter.

-- Decade counter can count up to 9th clock pulse and gets reset on the 10th clock pulse.
+- The decade counter can count up to 9th clock pulse and gets reset on the 10th clock pulse.

-- On receiving 10th clock pulse, decade counter generates an overflow of the pulse.
+- On receiving 10th clock pulse, the decade counter generates an overflow of the pulse.

 - A 7447 IC is a BCD to 7 segment code converter.